quandl/qops/README.md

 ## FAQ:

+### Q: Can I Override Built-In Templates

+You can create a overridden_built_in_templates folder within you cookbooks folder.
+/cookbooks/overridden_built_in_templates/unicorn/templates/default/unicorn.conf.erb

 ### Q: The `qops` gem is currently not public.
 How do I access it?

 Please add your personal gemfury source to the gem path to install it.